eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 | Full Attestation (incl. containers) | ~6s | Parallel runs, randomized mode |
 | Scalability | 3 concurrent | No failures observed |

-An end-to-end happy-path version of the Prototype is available at [[ECA-SAE-PROTOTYPE](#ext-links)].

-Reference profile specifications and test vectors are maintained separately to enable independent updates and experimentation.

 # Acknowledgments {#acknowledgments}

-The design of this protocol was heavily influenced by the simplicity and security goals of the [[AGE](#ext-links)] file encryption tool.
-The protocol's core cryptographic mechanisms would not be as simple or robust without the prior work of the IETF community in standardizing modern primitives, particularly Hybrid Public Key Encryption (HPKE) in RFC 9180.
+The design of this protocol was heavily influenced by the simplicity and security goals of the age file encryption tool.
+The protocol's core cryptographic mechanisms would not be as simple or robust without the prior work of the IETF community in standardizing modern primitives, particularly Hybrid Public Key Encryption (HPKE) in [@?RFC9180].

+The integration with Exported Authenticators draws from [@?I-D.fossati-tls-exported-attestation].

+The SEAL Working Group charter and Confidential Computing Consortium Attestation SIG provided the use case requirements that shaped the re-attestation model.

 The author wishes to thank the contributors of these foundational standards for making this work possible.

 # External Links {#ext-links}